Heads up. This is a beta page!

 Cartagena works well as a starting point or ending point for a larger Colombia trip.
 The city is easy to reach from the US and Canada, with direct flights from major cities.

-If you’re exploring multiple regions, you might pair Cartagena with Medellin, the coffee region or other destinations.
-Domestic flights within Colombia are good.
-Some bus rides can take a lot time based on which specific region you travel to.
+If you’re exploring multiple regions, you might pair Cartagena with Medellin, the coffee region (Zona Cafetera, and Salento) or other destinations.

-The Caribbean north coast region offers plenty to explore beyond Cartagena.
+The Caribbean North Coast region offers plenty to explore beyond Cartagena.
 You can use the city as a base for day trips or move on to places like Santa Marta and Tayrona National Park.
-Each destination has its own packing considerations, so think about your full itinerary when deciding what to bring.
+There’s also Minca, set back in the mountains, and Palomino, which has always been on our wish list.

 ☕ Thanks for traveling with us